vexide/website/src/content/docs/async-tasks.md

 # Detached Tasks

-Sometimes it's useful to allow tasks to run in the background and by default you can't do that.
+Sometimes it's useful to allow tasks to run in the background indefinetly and by default you can't do that.
 Fortunately, task handles have a `detach` function which allows them to run in the background indefinetly.
 ```rust
 spawn(async {
     println!("Hello, Detached Tasks!");